danielbrendel/aquashell-snippets/README.md

 Some handy helper functions to parse arguments passed to scripts

+### create_phaser_project.dnys

+Create a new phaser project using Asatru PHP as backend web framework

 ### datesync.dnys

 Tries to sync the local time via the used time server.
 Might require administrative privileges